-The WordPress white screen of death is one of the common issues that people ask to solve it.
-You’re not the only person who finds this problem and browsed forums to find how to fix it.
-It’s similar errors with the database connection and much more.
-But first, why you get that white page when trying to access your site in the browser?
+The WordPress white screen of death is one of the common issues that people ask to solve.
+You’re not the only person who finds this problem and browses forums to find out how to fix it.
+It’s similar to errors with the database connection and much more.
+But first, why do you get that white page when trying to access your site in the browser?

 WordPress white screen of death causes